omkar231098/dream_go/README.md

 ## Deployed Link
-The PDF Maker Frontend is deployed at https://dreamgo-green.vercel.app/
+The Dream GO Frontend is deployed at https://dreamgo-green.vercel.app/

 ## Contribution